bitnami/containers/bitnami/hyperledger-fabric-tools/README.md

-# Bitnami package for Hyperledger Fabric Tools
+# Bitnami Secure Image for Hyperledger Fabric Tools

 ## What is Hyperledger Fabric Tools?